SDCC - Small Device C Compiler

 What is SDCC?

-• SDCC sdas and sdld, a retargettable assembler and linker, based on ASXXXX, is Free Open Source Software, distributed under GNU General Public License (GPL).
+• sdas and sdld, a retargettable assembler and linker, based on ASXXXX, written by Alan Baldwin; (GPL).

 • extensive MCU specific language extensions, allowing effective use of the underlying hardware.